valschmidt/rep/rep-DRAFT_MB.rst

 * y:  Positive parallel to the receive array in the direction to the left
 * z: Positive up, orthogonal to the plane made by x and y.

-Roll and Pitch shall indicate rotation about y and x axes, respectively, a
+Roll and Pitch shall indicate rotation about x and y axes, respectively, with positive direction in accordance with the right-hand rule.
+For a vessel with the sonar mounted

 Parameters
 -----